1kohei1/sd-scheduler/memo.md

 - [ ] Register presentation dates
 - [ ] Register presentation location
 - [ ] Check schedule in the calendar view

+Client:

+- [ ] Add validation to the overview date